 As per a recent study, cloud security misconfiguration for remote workstations and external APIs interacting with third-party services are the primary causes of data leakage and unauthorized access to cloud-based assets.
 To overcome this, organizations are now adopting the Cloud Security Posture Management (CSPM) that helps them identify and prevent misconfiguration while automating compliance and security administration.

 Apart from this, DevSecOps is now a mainstream framework that helps organizations adopt a shift left for security approach.
-This essentially implies that security is considered at par with all other aspects of a development workflow since the very initial stages of SDLC.
+This implies that security is considered at par with all other aspects of a development workflow since the initial stages of SDLC.

 Security for Remote Work